nick-hue/computational-theory/README.md

 # computational-theory
-Semester project for the course "Comutational Theory"
+Semester project for the course "Computational Theory"